Skip to main content

 Person::salary,

-(existing, replacement) -> (existing + replacement) / 2
+(existing, replacement) -> (existing + replacement) / 2 // average

 ));

-// Preserve insertion order (LinkedHashMap)
+// Preserve insertion order (collect into LinkedHashMap)

 Map<String, Double> orderedMap = people.stream()